populationgenomics/talos/design_docs/PanelApp_interaction.md

 ## Notion of `New`

-As mentioned in the [README](../README.md#gene-panelroi), we can supply prior data to AIP to ensure reanalysis is as specific as possible.
+As mentioned in the [README](../README.md#gene-panelroi), we can supply prior data to Talos to ensure reanalysis is as specific as possible.
 This data consists of all previously seen genes, and all panels on which each gene has been seen.
 A gene is considered to be 'new', when either: